 Liability for Driverless Car Accidents

-The question over who is responsible for damages in driverless cars has already been hotly debated.
+The question of who is responsible for damages in driverless cars has already been hotly debated.
 To prove liability, one must prove negligence, showing that the responsible party acted in a way no prudent person would.
-In the case of driverless cars that are on autopilot, showing reasonableness reverts to the manufacturer or the software developer.
+In the case of driverless cars on autopilot, showing reasonableness reverts to the manufacturer or the software developer.

 Shift From Driver Responsibility to Product Liability

 The shift away from driver liability to that of the manufacturer or software developer means that many cases will incorporate product liability.
-Another aspect of this is that driverless-car manufacturers consistently represent their vehicles as being safer than one driven by a human.
+Another aspect of this is that driverless car manufacturers consistently represent their vehicles as safer than human-driven ones.
 In the event of an accident, this claim may be seen as a misrepresentation by the manufacturer.

 Sacramento Car Accident Lawyer